Mahfuzul-Alam/Mahfuzul-Alam/README.md

 - 👋 Hi, I’m @Mahfuzul-Alam
-- 👀 I’m interested in Photography
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning CSE
+- 🌱 I’m fresh CSE from AIUB
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on SDET
 - 📫 How to reach me +8801939594524

 <!---